 14. Will the device definitely work on Ting?

 We hope so!
 Our personal shoppers assume that the device will function as advertised by the seller in the phone's listing.
 We cannot guarantee 100% that the phone will work because it doesn't come from Ting.

 15. I don't want to buy a phone from a third party seller.
 Can I get a used phone from Ting?

 Absolutely!
 We offer refurbished used phones on our shop page.
-All refurbished phones we sell are tested before we ship them to you and we offer a 30 day warranty period with each refurbished phone.
+We test all our refurbished devices before we ship them, and we offer a 30 day warranty period with each refurbished phone.

 16. Are the devices you recommend from Glyde, Swappa, eBay, and Amazon "refurbished"?

-Unless the seller specifically mentions that the device has been refurbished, then it is more than likely just passing hands from one owner to another.
+Unless the seller specifically mentions that the device is refurbished, then it is more than likely just passing hands from one owner to another.

 17. I only want to buy new phones.
 Can you find me a new phone?